tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 If you are interested to learn a bit more about the it, you can take a look at the review [here](https://www.notebookcheck.net/HP-ZBook-15-G3-Workstation-Review.162600.0.html).
 You might want to take a note, that the reviewed laptop has **Quadro M2000M** and can get **3820 score on Firestrike**.

-For the eGPU tests, I've used [Gigabyte Windforce RTX 2080 Ti](https://wccftech.com/review/gigabyte-geforce-rtx-2080-ti-gaming-oc-graphics-card-review/).
+As the star of the show, I've picked [Gigabyte Windforce RTX 2080 Ti](https://wccftech.com/review/gigabyte-geforce-rtx-2080-ti-gaming-oc-graphics-card-review/).

 # M2 Options
 Another option is to connect your eGPU to PCI-Express "directly" using something like [this](https://www.aliexpress.com/item/4000127931314.html).